apoloval/apoloval.github.com/_posts/2016-09-15-algebraic-types-and-rudimentary-coding.md

 Let's summarize what you get by declaring an `OperatingSystem` type in this particular use case.

-As mentioned above, the way to OS is detected is not coupled to the way you compute the system dependent paths.
+As mentioned above, the way the OS is detected is not coupled to the way you compute the system dependent paths.
 Encapsulation and separation of concerns FTW.
-I'm sure the reader will be familiarized to this: your code evolves safer, the impact of the changes is quite limited, etc, etc. This is really elementary to be discussed here.
+I'm sure the reader will be familiarized to this: your code evolves safer, the impact of the changes is extremely limited, etc, etc. This is really elementary to be discussed here.

 The most important fact is that, thanks to the algebraic type you can make a [closed-world assumption][4]. `OperatingSystem` can be just one of `MacOSX` or `Windows`.
 Any other value is impossible.
 This is pretty interesting when using the pattern matching in `UserPaths` object.
 In the first attempt, the compiler will warn you saying the matching is incomplete.
 Along `"Mac OS X"` and `"Windows"` patterns, there are literally infinite elements that could be received as input.
 And if you want to make things right, you should protect this unit from the case a invalid or unknown string is passed as argument: